Program Overview

 Q: Should I take testosterone replacement therapy (TRT)?

 This is a personal decision between you and your doctor.
 Many men build impressive physiques naturally well into their 50s and 60s.
 Optimize sleep, nutrition, stress, and training first before considering TRT.
+This information is not medical advice.

 Q: How do I train around arthritis?